fmfi-svt/votr/docs/aisikl.app.rst

         - Showing a message box or another modal dialog
         - Opening and closing dialogs

-        It's not allowed to ignore an Operation -- AIS might be waiting for an answer, or it could be an error popup.
-All Operations throw unless you use :meth:`Application.collect_operations` to express that you expected it to happen.
+        You can use :meth:`Application.collect_operations` to express that you expected something to happen and are prepared to handle it, or use :attr:`Application.ignored_messages` to specify that some ``messageBox``
+        Operations can be safely ignored.
+If an Operation isn't collected or safely ignored, it throws an exception.

         .. attribute:: target